HumanDAO/GITHUB-API-Project/Github Instructions.md

 Branching in Github:

 1. git branch
+2. git checkout -b gh-pages
+3. git branch
-2. git merge master // merges a branch back to master
+4. git merge master <------- if you updated master
-3. git checkout -b gh-branch (or new branch) //creates a new branch and allows it to be viewed as webpage pucblicly.
-4. git push origin gh-pages // push new brnach gh-pages to origin
+5. git push origin gh-pages
+6. git checkout master <------- go back to master, where you make your updates to code